From Nino Sallusto to Ricardo Costa

 In the following years, especially after the introduction of Greek football in the professional era in 1979, signing of foreign players became the rule rather than the exception.
 The Bosman ruling further boosted the European Union football market and non-Greek players started gaining ground and claiming several positions in PAOK’s roster.

-Most of the 171 foreigners who have played for PAOK throughout the years, are Europeans –a total of 103.
-There are 31 South-Americans on the list, 32 stem from Africa, one from Central America and two from Oceania.
+Most of the 175 foreigners who have played for PAOK throughout the years, are Europeans –a total of 103.
+There are 34 South-Americans on the list, 33 stem from Africa, two from Central America and three from Oceania.

-Serbia and Brazil are the countries most represented with 15 players, Poland is third in the list with 9 players at PAOK, while Egypt (8) and Argentina (6) complete the top five.
+Brazil is the country most represented with 16 players, Serbia is third in the list with 15, Poland is third with 9 players at PAOK, while Egypt (8) and Spain and Argentina (7) complete the top six.

-In the current season, PAOK have 13 foreign players on their roster: Djalma Campos, Zeljko Brkic, Jose Angel Crespo, Evgen Shakhov, Leo Matos, Gojko Cimirot, Marin Leovac, Fernando Lopes dos Santos Varela, Robert Mak, José Alberto Cañas Ruiz-Herrera, Aleksandar Prijovic, Dorian Leveque and Diego Biseswar.
+In the current season, PAOK have 18 foreign players on their roster: Djalma Campos, Zeljko Brkic, Jose Angel Crespo, Evgen Shakhov, Leo Matos, Gojko Cimirot, Marin Leovac, Fernando Lopes dos Santos Varela, Robert Mak, José Alberto Cañas Ruiz-Herrera, Aleksandar Prijovic, Dorian Leveque, Rodrigo Rey, Omar El Kaddouri, Mauricio, Carlos Zambrano, Adelino Vieirinha and Diego Biseswar.